North-West Eifuku Champagne Vent

 Breath of the former life

 The gases are coming through several so-called "white smokers" – small mounds which emit a light-colored, misty liquid.
 These mounds in the Champagne field are up to 1 m high and the emitted liquid is up to 103° C hot.

 Next to these white plumes from the ocean bed are rising bubbles of cold (less than 4° C), liquid carbon dioxide.
 It is in a liquid state due to the high pressure in this depth.
 These bubbles are not transparent but rather white-colored – their walls are covered with hydrate (or clathrate) of carbon dioxide.

 Also the white plume contains a very high, even unprecedented amount of carbon dioxide.
-Every second towards the surface of ocean rise 23 moles of CO2.
+Every second towards the surface of the ocean rise 23 moles of CO2.

 Scientists consider that such a high amount of this gas is produced due to the following reasons:

 - Here is located subduction zone – the floor of the ocean here is diving into the hot entrails of the Earth;